How to Transfer the Tidal Music to Apple Music

 STEP 2 Customize the output settings

-Click the Setting button on the upper-right and you can choose the output format, audio quality, destination folder, and etc.
+Click the Settings button on the upper-right and you can choose the output format, audio quality, destination folder, and etc.

 STEP 3 Select Tidal playlist to convert

-Add a playlist/artist/album/single track, click the blue Add button on the bottom right corner and select the songs you want to convert from Tidal.
+Add a playlist/artist/album/single track, click the blue Add to list button on the bottom right corner and select the songs you want to convert from Tidal.

 STEP 4 Convert the music to local drive